Differences Between Real Estate Agents, Realtors, and Brokers

 Real estate agents work for real estate brokerages.
 In essence, the brokerage is who you are hiring, and the agent is the brokerage’s representative for your transaction.

-Real estate agents are responsible for representing the best interests of their clients, whether they are buyers or sellers.
+Real estate agents are responsible for representing their clients’ best interests, whether they are buyers or sellers.
 They will help buyers find the home they are looking for and negotiate the best price.
 They also help sellers find buyers and negotiate the best price for the market.

-There is a long list of tasks that real estate agents handle on behalf of their clients, tasks that ensure that the clients get the best possible results from their transactions.
+There is a long list of tasks that real estate agents handle on behalf of their clients, ensuring that the clients get the best possible results from their transactions.
 Some of the most vital roles of a real estate agent include:

 - Setting the correct price of a home.